gbmhunter/MString/README.rst

 Description
 ===========

-String-Cpp is a C++ string object specifically designed for embedded applications.
+MStringCpp is a C++ string object specifically designed for embedded applications.

 Features: